 Do you have excruciating tooth pain or a toothache that won’t go away?
 Are you wondering why your tooth hurts?
-It can be a sign of serious tooth decay.
+It might be a sign of serious tooth decay.

-When patients are experiencing an infected tooth, they are often in a lot of pain.
+When patients are experiencing a tooth infection, they are often in a lot of pain.
 Root canal infections cause the inner pulp of the tooth to become inflamed causing painful symptoms.
 Patients may find it difficult to eat or conduct their daily activities.
 Some try to medicate the pain away with Tylenol or similar pain relievers.
 Although they may reduce the pain for a few hours, they are only covering the pain, not addressing the root cause.

 Fortunately, catching tooth decay in the earliest stages of development allows for the most conservative tooth cavity treatment options.
 Once the inner pulp of the tooth becomes infected, a root canal is often the best treatment option.
-Owings Mills Dental Care offers root canal treatments to restore health and stability to the infected tooth without the need for an extraction, supporting long-term bite stability and excellent oral health.
+Owings Mills Dental Care offers root canal treatments to restore health and stability to the infected tooth, supporting long-term bite stability and excellent oral health.
 Sometimes an infected tooth is beyond saving, so we may recommend a tooth extraction.
 We do our best to save as much of your tooth as possible.